buddhist-uni/buddhist-uni.github.io/_courses/function/wisdom.md

 **Chapter 8** from {% include inline_content.html category="booklets" slug="buddhist-life-buddhist-path_cintita" %}

+{% include content_blurb.html category="canon" slug="an5.16" %}
+- Of all the spiritual powers, wisdom is chief in that it guides the others.
+- For the four other spiritual powers listed here, what does it look like if someone puts that one as chief?

 {% include content_blurb.html category="essays" slug="real-science_brahm" %}
 - Ajahn Brahm reassures us that Buddhism is scientific and rational, containing things that we can discover and prove in ourselves.